-Each year more than 44,000 people die in the United States by suicide, leaving thousands of parents, siblings, wives, husbands, sons, daughters and friends to survive the tragic loss.
+Each year almost 45,000 people die in the United States by suicide, leaving thousands of parents, siblings, wives, husbands, sons, daughters and friends to survive the tragic loss.
 The Helpline Center provides multiple services for survivors of suicide.

-Please contact Sheri Nelson at 605-274-1416 or 211 for more information regarding any of these services.
+Please contact Jennie Marks at 211 for more information regarding any of these services.
 The following services are provided:

 Survivor support packets are filled with helpful information and resources about the grief process.
 They are given or mailed to any survivor that requests one in South Dakota.
 If you would like to receive a support packet, please click here.

 Surviving After Suicide Monthly Support Group